NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/index.rst

    and extend the inventory down into Cameron Parish and other areas significantly impacted by the storm surge.

 The revised damage and loss models or extensions to the heuristic rulesets can be contributed back to the SimCenter to expand the capabilities of this community software.

+If you have any feedback or questions, please check out the `SimCenter Regional Testbeds <http://simcenter-messageboard.designsafe-ci.org/smf/index.php?board=22.0>`_ and please also use the forum to post your comments and suggestions.

 .. _lbl-testbeds-manual: